 Containers are lighter and faster than virtual machines, but they can only be run on platforms that support docker.
-Virtual machines are more heavyweight, but can be run on any platform with a hypervisor which is hosted on a physical server.
+Virtual machines are more heavyweight but can be run on any platform with a hypervisor that is hosted on a physical server.

 Docker containers can be run on any platform that supports docker, while VMs require a hypervisor.
 This makes docker more portable than VMs.

 Docker containers can be run on top of virtual machines, making it possible to use the best of both technologies.

 Containers are only executed on systems that provide the docker runtime and containers share the host operating system kernel.
 Whereas, virtual machines may be used on any hardware with a hypervisor, although virtual machines can only run on operating systems that support them.

 Is Docker better than a virtual machine?

 If you need a lightweight, portable solution that can be run on any platform with docker container support, then Docker is the better choice.
 Also, containers are most cost saving as they are lightweight and easy to deploy.